CAP: Evaluation of Persuasive and Creative Image Generation: Introduction

 \section{Introduction}

-Advertisements (ads) impact consumer decisions and appear across various media channels, from billboards to social platforms.
-Effective ads require \textbf{more than a set of relevant objects}; they must convey messages with \textbf{creativity} and \textbf{persuasiveness} to gain attention and persuade the audience to take an action.
-For example in Fig.~\ref{fig:intro}, images (a), (b), (c) feature Gatorade.
-However, image (b) only shows the a bottle and two cans, while image (c) includes a creative slogan and an athlete running while holding it, and is more likely to persuade the audience to buy Gatorade.
+Advertisements (ads) impact consumer decisions and appear across various media, from billboards to social platforms.
+Persuasive, effective ads satisfy some or all of the following \emph{three criteria}: (1) convey their message clearly, (2) convey their message in a creative and memorable way, and (3) impact their intended audience (e.g. convince the audience to buy a product).
+Thus ads must do more than simply show a set of relevant objects.
+For example, in Fig.~\ref{fig:intro}, images (a), (b), (c) feature Gatorade.
+However, (b) only shows a bottle and two cans, while (c) includes a creative slogan and an athlete running while holding the bottle, and is more likely to persuade the audience to buy Gatorade.
+Similarly, on the topic of child abuse, (e) shows a child, while (f) also shows a relevant ominous shadow.

 Recent advances in text-to-image (T2I) models, such as Stable Diffusion \cite{SD, sdxl} and DALLE3 \cite{DALLE3}, excel at generating high-quality photorealistic images from explicit and detailed prompts that describe objects, their attributes and relations.
-However, a user of a T2I method for ad generation might desire to generate an ad that conveys a certain idea and thus use more \textbf{visually implicit or abstract prompts} (i.e. ones that do not precisely describe how the image should look in terms of objects), similar to the \emph{action-reason statements} explored in \cite{PittAd, wacv,verbalizing_emnlp} that use a reason (e.g., ``it would help me win'') to persuade the viewer to take an action (e.g., ``drink Gatorade'').
+However, a user of a T2I method for ad generation might simply know what message they want the ad to convey, and may not have thought about the exact objects the image should depict.
+Thus, they may use \emph{visually implicit or abstract prompts} (\ie ones that do not precisely describe how the image should look in terms of objects).

-Further, existing T2I generation metrics, like FID \cite{FID} and CLIPscore \cite{CLIP_score}, assess general image fidelity and explicit text-image alignment but do not capture qualities that would be important for evaluating ads, such as creativity and persuasiveness.
+Further, existing T2I generation metrics, like FID \cite{FID} and CLIPScore \cite{CLIP_score}, assess image fidelity and explicit text-image alignment but do not capture qualities that are important for evaluating ads, such as creativity and persuasiveness.
 Our work addresses this gap by proposing the first benchmark on creative and persuasive ad generation, using three novel metrics: \underline{\textbf{C}}reativity, text-image \underline{\textbf{A}}lignment, and \underline{\textbf{P}}ersuasiveness (CAP).
+These metrics correspond to the three criteria for effective ads that we posit above.

+To measure how well the ad satisfies the first criterion (conveying the message clearly), we propose a method to evaluate the \textbf{\underline{A}lignment} of \underline{I}mage and \underline{M}essage (AIM), by (1) training an LLM to interpret the argumentation (message) in the ad image, and (2) comparing the message inferred based on the generated image, to the intended message.